department-of-veterans-affairs/va.gov-team/products/health-care/checkin/release-plan/check-in-release-notes.md

 ## Releases

 ### 05/25/2022
-- Veterans will see more detailed informational messages in these scenarios
+- Veterans will see more detailed informational messages in these scenarios ([detailed release notes](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/checkin/release-plan/detailed-release-notes/update-messaging.md))
     - When they complete Pre-Check-in but indicate their contact, emergency contact and/or next of kin information is out of date
     - When they attempt to complete Pre-Check-in for an appointment for which they already completed pre-check-in
     - When they are unable to complete Pre-Check-in, they will see information explaining the purpose for Pre-Check-in